Sanit22/ecom_model/README.md

 * Scaled numerical columns using StandardScaler.
 * Performed One-Hot Encoding to convert categorical variables into numerical representations.

+### Oversampling
+Due to class imbalance in our dataset the models were not able to perform well, hence oversampling of the minority class was done using SMOTE to address the issue.

 ## Model Building

-Various classification algorithms were explored to build predictive models, including logistic regression, decision trees, random forests, Bagging classifier, AdaBoost, and XGBoost.
+Various classification algorithms were explored to build predictive models, including logistic regression, decision trees, random forests, Bagging classifier, AdaBoost, XGBoost, StackingClassifier.
 The following steps were followed:

-* Trained each model using the preprocessed data.
+* Trained each model using the pre-processed data.
 * Evaluated the performance of each model using appropriate metrics (e.g., precision, recall, F1 score, and accuracy).
+Used classification report and confusion metrics for this.
 * The best performing algorithms from the previous step were identified and further optimized through hyperparameter tuning.

 ## Model Evaluation